Derek Jeter: 1999–2002

 Eligible for salary arbitration for the first time before the 1999 season, Jeter was awarded a $5 million salary.
 Jeter led the AL in hits that season with 219, while finishing second in the league in batting average (.349) and runs scored (134), appearing in his second All-Star game that year.
 His season totals in batting average, runs, hits, runs batted in, doubles (37), triples (9), home runs (24), SLG (.552), and OBP (.438) are all personal bests.
-Jeter, who for part of the year hit third in the batting order, also drove in 102 runs, becoming only the second Yankee shortstop to do so, following Lyn Lary's 107 RBIs in 1931.
-In the postseason, Jeter batted .455 in the ALDS, .350 in the ALCS, and .353 in the World Series, as the Yankees defeated the Braves to win another championship, Jeter's third.
+Jeter also drove in 102 runs.
+In the postseason, Jeter batted .455 in the ALDS, .350 in the ALCS, and .353 in the World Series, as the Yankees defeated the Braves to win another championship.

 During the 1999–2000 offseason, the Yankees negotiated with Jeter, tentatively agreeing to a seven-year, $118.5 million contract.
 However, because Steinbrenner did not want to set a record for the largest contract, Steinbrenner waited while Juan González and the Detroit Tigers negotiated on a reported eight-year, $143 million contract extension.
 When that agreement fell through, so did Jeter's tentative deal.
 To avoid arbitration, Jeter and the Yankees agreed to a one-year deal worth $10 million.

 Jeter batted a team-best .339 in the 2000 regular season and added 15 home runs, 73 RBIs, 119 runs scored, and 22 stolen bases.
 In the 2000 MLB All-Star Game, he recorded three hits, including a two-run single that gave his team the lead and victory.
 The performance earned him the All-Star Game MVP Award, the first time a Yankee won the award.
-During the postseason, he batted only .211 in the Division Series but rebounded to hit .318 in the Championship Series against the Seattle Mariners, and .409 in the World Series against the New York Mets.
+During the postseason, he batted only .211 in the ALDS against the Oakland Athletics, but rebounded to hit .318 in the Championship Series against the Seattle Mariners, and .409 in the World Series against the New York Mets.
 Jeter added two home runs, a triple, and two doubles in the World Series, including a leadoff home run on the first pitch of Game 4 and a triple later in the third inning.
 His home run in Game 5 tied the game and extended his World Series hitting streak to 14 games.
 The Yankees defeated the Mets in five games for their third consecutive title and fourth in Jeter's first five full seasons.
 Jeter won the World Series MVP Award, becoming the first (and so far only) player to win the All-Star Game MVP and World Series MVP Awards in the same season.